sez11a/liferay-learn/docs/analytics-cloud/latest/en/getting-started/connecting-data-sources/connecting-liferay-dxp-using-oauth.md

 ## Adding the DXP Data Source

-Adding a Liferay DXP data source connects your Analytics Cloud project with a Liferay DXP instance.
+Adding a Liferay DXP data source connects your Analytics Cloud workspace with a Liferay DXP instance.

 1. Select *Settings* → *Data Sources*.
 A listing of your data sources appears.